opf/openproject-proto_plugin/README.md

 end
 ```

-As you may want to play around with and modify the plugin locally, you may want to check it out and use the following instead:
+As you may want to play around with and modify the plugin locally, you may want to check it out first and use the following instead to reference a local path:

 ```
 group :opf_plugins do